 You’ve Adopted a Kitten

 Finish this sentence: “April showers brings ______.”
 If you said kitten season, you’re right!
 Not that there’s really a season but we veterinarians do tend to see more kittens in the springtime.
-And with those kittens can come all sorts of added features – worms, ear mites, respiratory infections, and behavior issues to name a few.
+And with those kittens can come all sorts of added features – worms, ear mites, respiratory infections, and behaviour issues to name a few.
 So here’s the basics of what you need to know when adding a new cat to your home.

 Worms in Kittens

 There’s also the matter of the life cycle of the worm.
 Many worms (roundworms, hookworms, whipworms, tapeworms) have life cycles that can take weeks.
-Sometimes you won’t even seen the worms and scooting on their hind end is almost never a sign of worms.
-These parasites may attach to the intestines and might not allow them to pass but you could see a lack of weight gain, poor appetite, vomiting up a worm, loose stool, or blood in the stool as other signs.
-Deworming is best repeated 3 times at 2 week intervals to eliminate the pesky parasites.
+Sometimes you won’t even seen the worms and your kitten scooting on their hind end is almost never a sign of worms.
+These parasites may attach to the kitten’s intestines and might not allow them to pass.
+You could see a lack of weight gain in your kitten, poor appetite, vomiting up a worm, loose stool, or blood in the stool as other signs.
+Deworming your kitten is best repeated 3 times at 2 week intervals to eliminate the pesky parasites.

 Upper Respiratory Infection

 Once your new kitten has moved in, everything may seem normal, but it’s possible they are incubating some type of upper respiratory infection.
 Largely, there can be a viral cause and often a bacterial component as well.
 Eye discharge, sneezing, and lack of appetite or energy in your kitten are signs that may be seen.
 In some cases, these can be recurring issues that may worsen in times of stress and may need to be periodically managed symptomatically.

 Adding a new kitten into the home brings out a whole host of behaviour concerns.

 Will your new kitty use a litter box?